grzegorz914/homebridge-xbox-tv/README.md

 ### Authorization Manual
 * After enable `webApiControl` option, restart the plugin and go to Homebridge console log.
-* Follow the instructions in the log console.
+* Follow the instructions in the console log.

 ## Configuration
 Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) plugin to configure this plugin (Highly Recommended).
 The sample configuration can be edited and used manually as an alternative.
 See the `sample-config.json` file in this repository for an example or copy the example below into your config.json file, making the apporpriate changes before saving it.
 Be sure to always make a backup copy of your config.json file before making any changes to it.